Pjchardt/Pjchardt.github.io/index.md

 <div class="right">
   <h3 align="left">Welcome</h3>
   <p>Thank you for stopping by.
-I am in the process of adding my work to the site.
-Please forgive the construction!</p>
+Here you will find my portfolio.
+Further information about myself and my work may be added in the future.</p>
 </div>